-It is safe to say one of my husband's all-time favorite desserts is a warm, gooey brownie served with a glass of milk, so I've definitely made my fair share of brownies over the years.
+One of my husband's all-time favorite desserts is a warm, gooey brownie, so I've definitely made my fair share of brownies over the years.
+I love that the sweet chocolate flavor overpowers neutral tasting nutritious ingredients, something I've taken advantage of in these sweet potato brownies or cannelini bean brownies!

-I've never been a fan of black bean brownies though because of the texture.
-Most black bean brownie recipes tend to use a food processor instead of a high speed blender.
-I find with a food processor you end up with grittiness and not the most authentic brownie texture.
+Truth be told though, I've never really been a fan of black bean brownies because of their texture.
+Most black bean brownie recipes tend to use a food processor, which I find causes grittiness and not the most authentic brownie texture.

-In this recipe, I use a blender to blend just the wet ingredients with the black beans so that the black beans get completely obliterated.
-There is no trace of them once you pour the wet mixture into the dry ingredients.
-The end result is moist and fudgy with no chunks or pieces or black beans.
+But in this recipe, I use a blender so that the black beans get completely obliterated.
+There is no trace of beans once you finish preparing the batter.
+The end result is moist and fudgy brownies with no chunks!

-These vegan brownies are packed with protein, iron and fiber from black beans.
-Black beans provide tremendous nutritional and health benefits for those following a plant-based diet and this healthy treat is an easy and subtle way to consume them without the black bean flavor.
+These vegan brownies are packed with protein, iron and fiber.
+Black beans provide tremendous nutritional and health benefits for those following a plant-based diet, and this healthy treat is an easy and subtle way to consume them without the black bean flavor.

 Ingredients